Are you a sugar addict? Here's how to tell.

-Or I could explain things from a Chinese Medicine perspective, bringing special attention to how foods, behaviors and emotions can cause imbalance in the body…and contribute to an unhealthy cycle.
+Or I could explain things from a Chinese Medicine perspective, bringing special attention to how foods, behaviours and emotions can cause imbalance in the body…and contribute to an unhealthy cycle.

 You might find one or both answers interesting.
 Or you might not.

-Regardless, neither may be particularly useful for you, in this moment, if you’re trying to change your patterns around sugar (or carbs or comfort eating or binging or anything else).
+Regardless, neither may be particularly useful, in this moment, if you’re trying to change your patterns around sugar (or carbs or comfort eating or binging or anything else).